It is undoubtedly certain that some employees and volunteers have acquired new sets of skills all throughout their employment.

 This is where recognised prior learning (RPL) plays an important and vital role.

-It is a process which enables employees to maximise and utilise their strengths and talents.
+It is a process that enables employees to maximise and utilise their strengths and talents.

 Technically speaking, it is an assessment and acknowledgment by a Registered Training Organisation (RTO) that an employee indeed gained knowledge or a skill that is appropriate to the industry’s standards.